-The CYP19A1 gene encodes for aromatase P450, which is a key enzyme in estrogen metabolism, catalyzes the conversation of testosterone to estradiol and androstenedione to estrone.
-It is generally believed that polymorphisms in genes coding for key enzymes involved in these pathways could effect to the activity of enzymes, which can change the level of endogenous hormones.
-Therefore genetic polymorphisms in hormone-related genes could increase the breast cancer susceptibility.
-In this study, 60 blood samples of breast cancer women and 50 control populations were analyzed to identify the genotype frequency at SNP loci rs10046 C>T and rs2236722 Trp39Arg (T>C) on CYP19A1 using PCR-RFLP and PCR-CTPP respectively.
+Abstract: The CYP19A1 gene encoding aromatase P450, a key enzyme in estrogen metabolism, catalyzes the conversion of testosterone to estradiol and androstenedione to estrone.
+It is generally believed that polymorphisms in genes encoding key enzymes involved in these pathways could affect the activity of enzymes, which can change the level of endogenous hormones.
+Therefore, genetic polymorphisms in hormone-related genes could increase the breast cancer susceptibility.
+In this study, 60 breast cancer women’s blood samples and 50 control blood samples were analyzed to identify the genotype frequencies at SNP loci rs10046 C>T and rs2236722 Trp39Arg (T>C) on CYP19A1 using PCR-RFLP and PCR-CTPP, respectively.
 The data were analyzed to determine the association between these polymorphism loci and susceptibility to breast cancer.
-The result showed that, the genotype frequencies at SNP rs10046 in the control as: CC (14%), CT (48%), TT (38%), in case group are CC (18.33%), CT (58.33%) and TT (23.34%); at SNP rs2236722 in the control group: TT (94%), TC (6%), in case group TT (90%), TC (10%).
-The OR analyses for the gene carrying the CC and TC genotypes compared with TT genotype at both loci (OR=2.01; 95% CI=0.87–4.67 with rs10046 and OR = 1.74; 95%CI= 0.40 – 7.42 with rs2236722) indicated that these SNP loci in CYP19A1 have no effect on breast cancer susceptibility.
+The result shows that, the genotype frequencies at SNP rs10046 in the controls were CC (14%), CT (48%), TT (38%); in the infected group were CC (18.33%), CT (58.33%) and TT (23.34%); and at SNP rs2236722, in the control group: TT (94%), TC (6%); in the infected group: TT (90%), TC (10%).
+The OR analysis of the gene carrying the CC and TC genotypes compared with TT genotype at both loci (OR=2.01; 95% CI=0.87–4.67 with rs10046 and OR = 1.74; 95%CI= 0.40 – 7.42 with rs2236722) indicated that these SNP loci in CYP19A1 had no effect on breast cancer susceptibility.